ice-blockchain/cometbft/multiplex/README.md

   - `ProcessProposalExtensionFn`: Provides custom post-processing units for transactions data.
   - `FinalizeBlockExtensionFn`: Provides custom processing units for blocks data.
   - `CommitExtensionFn`: Provides custom auditing/reporting units for committed blocks.
+  - `CheckMutationResultExtensionFn`: Provides custom auditing units for state mutation results.

 We provide several example implementations that basically just *deep-copy* the input.
 Obviously, if you are developing a custom extension, you would do more than just deep-copy input objects.

-An example for `SeedConfigExtensionFn` is: `DefaultSeedConfigExtension` An example for `ValidatorUpdateExtensionFn` is: `DefaultValidatorUpdateExtension` An example for `ConsensusUpdateExtensionFn` is: `DefaultConsensusUpdateExtension`
+An example for `SyncConfigExtensionFn` is: `DefaultSyncConfigExtension` An example for `SeedConfigExtensionFn` is: `DefaultSeedConfigExtension` An example for `ValidatorUpdateExtensionFn` is: `DefaultValidatorUpdateExtension` An example for `ConsensusUpdateExtensionFn` is: `DefaultConsensusUpdateExtension`